 Trim the corners.

-Turn right side out, pulling the sides out.
-Using the seam ripper pull out the corners, carefully, not to rip or tear the fabric.
+Turn the right side out, pulling the sides out.
+Using the seam ripper pull out the corners, carefully, as not to rip or tear the fabric.

 Fill with rice about 1/3 full.

-Either slip stitch the opening, careful to make sure it is tight and close stitches so the rice doesn’t fall out.
+Use slip stitches to close the opening, be careful to make sure it is tight and close the stitches so the rice doesn’t fall out.

 OR sew on the outside using the sewing machine.